gbroxey/blog/wip2.md

 Here we have $H(B) = 11/6$, and so we need to prove $\dsup(A) \leq 6/11$.

 The first thing to notice is that thanks to [Lemma 13][density2], we can reduce the study of the case $A \perp \lbrace 1, 2, 3\rbrace$ to the case $A, 2A, 3A$ disjoint.
 From here on we'll assume this stronger condition.
-This is perhaps the most interesting finite case we've looked at so far, and so we're going to be examining it in more detail than we have so far.
+This is perhaps the most interesting finite case we've looked at so far, and so we're going to be examining it in more detail.
 We'll start by investigating the lower density of $A$ (which up until now we have ignored as less interesting of an idea).

 #### Lower Density